Plants on the Thanksgiving table – truths revealed

 What is pumpkin spice?
 While this certainly wasn’t on the first Thanksgiving table, you see this ingredient in everything right now – lattes, desserts, candles, and even dog biscuits.
 Pumpkin spice seems to be the flavor and/or scent of fall.
 But did you know that pumpkin spice does not contain any pumpkin?
 The combination of cinnamon, cloves, ginger, nutmeg, and allspice exclusively make up the “pumpkin spice” flavor.
 Interestingly, all of these spices are from tropical plants that are commonly used to flavor pumpkin pie – hence the name pumpkin spice.

-Next week, when you are sitting at the Thanksgiving table, give thanks – not only to family, friends, and food – but also to the histories and stories associated with some of those tasty side-dishes sure to be on your table and plate.
+When you are sitting at the Thanksgiving table, give thanks – not only to family, friends, and food – but also to the histories and stories associated with some of those tasty side dishes sure to be on your table and plate.